AnghelLeonard/Hibernate-SpringBoot/README.md

 # Best Performance Practices For Hibernate5 & Spring Boot 2

 <table>
-     <tr><td>If you need a deep dive into the performance recipes exposed in this repository then I am sure that you will love my book "Spring Boot Persistence Best Practices"</td><td>If you need a hand of tips and illustrations of 100+ Java persistence performance issues then "Java Persistence Performance Illustrated Guide" is exactly what you're looking for.</td></tr>
+     <tr><td><b>If you need a deep dive into the performance recipes exposed in this repository then I am sure that you will love my book "Spring Boot Persistence Best Practices"</b></td><td><b>If you need a hand of tips and illustrations of 100+ Java persistence performance issues then "Java Persistence Performance Illustrated Guide" is for you.</b></td></tr>
      <tr><td>
 <a href="#"><p align="left"><img src="https://github.com/AnghelLeonard/Hibernate-SpringBoot/blob/master/Spring%20Boot%20Persistence%20Best%20Practices.jpg" height="500" width="450"/></p></a>
 </td><td>